mj-z-ali/Processor/README.md

 ![MODEL](https://github.com/Amjad-H-Ali/Processor/blob/main/img/logic_latex_sample.png?raw=true)

 * [processor.asm](https://github.com/Amjad-H-Ali/Processor/blob/main/processor.asm) : This file will eventually conain the full processor written in x86_64 assembly.
 Although the final goal is to have a physical processor on an FPGA, it would be nice to have a software version of the processor for simulation.
 The entire processor model was designed in a way so that it would only need to use registers for its internal build.
 It only needs registers R8-R15 on the x86_64 architecture for storing model input/output variables, and floating point registers XMM0-XMM15 for storing its own 32-bit registers.
 Registers RAX, RBX, RCX, RDX, RSI and RDI on the x86_64 processor can be used for computing logic or as temporary storage units.
-This is not to say the processor does
+This is not to say the processor does not use other sources of memory at all (like RAM or cache).
+The processor will use RAM or cache when fetching an instruction or executing a load/store instruction.
+What is meant here is that the algorithms used to build the processor only use x86_64 register memory.

 * [model.txt](https://github.com/Amjad-H-Ali/Processor/blob/main/model.txt) : This is a text file containing the logical expression that make up the model.